Britain's Got Talent 2025: release date, trailer, judges, hosts and everything we know

 Britain's Got Talent 2025 judges

-The judging panel is thought to be staying the same as Britain's Got Talent 2024, with Bruno Tonioli, Alesha Dixon, Amanda Holden and Simon Cowell returning to cast their judgement over the new performers.
+The judging panel is the same as Britain's Got Talent 2024, with Bruno Tonioli, Alesha Dixon, Amanda Holden and Simon Cowell returning to cast their judgment over the new performers.

 There is also a guest judge heading for the show, as renowned music artist, YouTuber and boxer, KSI fills in for Bruno on three audition days.